techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 When using a recorded audio file for prompts or music the supported formats are WAV (uncompressed, linear PCM (Pulse-code modulation) with 8/16/32-bit depth in mono or stereo), WMA (mono only), and MP3.

-The audio file content cannot be more 5MB.
+The audio file content can't be larger than 5 MB.

 ## Getting started